Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Again, each `NodeValue` is computed by passing the relevent `LogLeaf` or `LogParent` structure through the `nodeValue` function.
-The nodes chosen correspond to those output by the algorithm in section 2.1.2 of {{RFC6962}}.
+The nodes chosen correspond to those output by the algorithm in Section 2.1.2 of {{RFC6962}}.

 ## Prefix Tree